Steps to beat the January blues

 Explore your surroundings

-If you’d normally be commuting to work in the mornings and evenings, use that time to take a break outside instead.
+If you are working from home but would normally be commuting to work, use that time to take a break outside instead.

 Start a new series with your loved ones